 Curbing Cold and Flu Outbreaks in Huntsville.

 The new year brings Huntsville businesses a challenge every winter.
+And Winter 2018-19 is predicted to be worse than last year.

 It’s typically challenging to make it through this time of year without catching the cold or flu.
 Since there are approximately 200 viruses that can cause the common cold, millions of people are affected—usually several times throughout the year.
 To make matters worse, a quarter of the U.S. population contracts the flu annually.
-And this year is one of the worst flu seasons in decades.
+And this coming year is predicted to be one of the worst flu seasons in decades.
 Those with the flu can also infect others beginning 1–4 days before their symptoms even develop.

 In addition to making people feel under the weather, cold and flu outbreaks can result in lost productivity and may negatively affect a business’s if these outbreaks occur frequently or on a larger scale than other times of the year (think vacation time in summer).